godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 When we get to making your game more interactive later using the built-in ESC Scripting language, we need a way of identifying the character and the various items.
 ESC uses :dfn:`global ids` for this.
-The global id for the character can be set with the parameter **Global id** in the inspector panel:
+Set the global id for the character using the parameter **Global id** in the inspector panel:

 .. image:: img/character_globalid.png
    :alt: The parameter global_id set to "graham"